 The undergraduate Certificate in Critical Cultural Competence requires 18 s.h. of coursework.
 Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
 Ideally, students begin the certificate during their second year of undergraduate study.

 The certificate may be earned by any student admitted to the University of Iowa who is not enrolled in a UI graduate or professional degree program.
 Undergraduate to Graduate (U2G) students may earn the certificate when the undergraduate classification is primary.

 The Certificate in Critical Cultural Competence requires the following coursework.

 |CCCC:2220||Foundations of Critical Cultural Competence (taken first)||3|

 |CCCC:4490||Integrative Seminar in Critical Cultural Competence||3|

-Students begin the certificate with CCCC:2220 Foundations of Critical Cultural Competence, which is offered spring semesters and is prerequisite to the course work that follows.
+Students begin the certificate with CCCC:2220 Foundations of Critical Cultural Competence, which is offered fall and spring semesters and is prerequisite to the coursework that follows.
 Students complete the certificate's requirements with the capstone course, CCCC:4490 Integrative Seminar in Critical Cultural Competence, which is offered spring semesters.

 For more information, contact the School of Social Work.